thorntail/thorntail/release/HOWTO_RELEASE.md

 * Update the CURRENT_RELEASE variable in `build.js`
 * Add a redirect to the above tagged documentation
+* Update the documentation page, moving the previous release to the previous release section, and changing the current release pointer.

 # Blog it all